Printable Version

 Better data collection and evaluation will be used to assess and support ongoing improvements in practice and the Housing Connect 2.0 service model.

-Housing Connect 2.0 has been designed with and by Housing Connect services based on their learnings and advice and evidence-based practice.
+Housing Connect 2.0 was designed with and by Housing Connect services based on their learnings and advice and evidence-based practice.